FelixFern/Handwritten-Classifier/README.md

 ## Project Progress :
 1. Grid for Handwritting Number (work in progress)
+2. Backend Setup (work in progress)
-2. Neural Network Model
+3. Neural Network Model
-3. Sending and Receiving Data Between Frontend and Backend
+4. Sending and Receiving Data Between Frontend and Backend
-4. Connecting to Database and Accept User Data
+5. Connecting to Database and Accept User Data

+## How to Run Project:
+(work in progress)

 Project by : Felix Fernando